ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 such as through the use of long-term cookies, are not privacy-friendly since they allow servers to track clients across sessions and interactions.
-Privacy Pass takes a different approach: instead of presenting linkable state carrying information to servers, e.g., a cookie indicating whether or not the client is an authorized user or has completed some prior challenge, clients present unlinkable proofs that attest to this information.
+Privacy Pass takes a different approach: instead of presenting linkable state-carrying information to servers, e.g., a cookie indicating whether or not the client is an authorized user or has completed some prior challenge, clients present unlinkable proofs that attest to this information.
 These proofs, or tokens, are private in the sense that a given token cannot